adityaIyerramesh98/adityaIyerramesh98/README.md

   💡 LES and DNS with low mach and reynold numbers including small scales, FEA using Fluid Mechanics.

-Possessing good working knowledge on wet research with utilization of Softwares, Packages including:
+Possessing good working knowledge on wet research with utilization of Softwares and Packages including:

   💡 MATLAB, Python, C, C++ and Runtime Environments like Linux, Ubuntu and Java.